hamler-lang/docs/guides/14_DifferencesFromHaskell.md

 ### No `>>`  operator

 We prefer not to add (>>) for now, because the key word >> is reserved for binary syntax.
-We choose not to put a lot of operators foe now.
+We choose not to put a lot of operators for now.
 If there are needs, defining your own operator is allowed.

 ### Define Operators